otaviomguerra/otaviomguerra/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/otavio-guerra/)

-I'm a Computer Engineer and have been studying **Data Science** and **Machine Learning** since early 2017.
+I'm a Computer Engineer, Msc.
+Student in Deep Learning that has been studying **Data Science** and **Machine Learning** since early 2017.
 I love working with data to solve business problems.
 I'm currently working as a data scientist at Mobit Brasil LTDA.

 <!-- Talking about you -->
 **Talking about Personal Stuffs:**